emmajanedrews/base-template/_posts/2017-11-17-10-reasons-this-holiday-season-is-a-great-time-to-sell-your-home.md

 {% include pullquote.html %}

 If you have any more questions about selling your home this holiday season or you’re curious about what’ happening in our central Ohio market, don’t hesitate to reach out to me.
-I’d be glad to help you.&nbsp;<br>&nbsp;
+I’d be glad to help you.